iCAS-Lab/edge-devices/raspberrypi_ai_hat/README.md

 ### Step 3: Execute your model on the AI Hat

-- You will need to create a text file that contains all of the labels for your model (refer to the coco.txt in the `picamera2/examples/hailo` folder guidance)
+- You will need to create a text file that contains all of the labels for your model (refer to the coco.txt in the `picamera2/examples/hailo` folder for guidance)

 - You will also need to move the `.hef` model you created earlier to your Pi.